 Thank you for allowing us to continue to provide your family with quality drinking water this year.
-We ask that all our customers help us protect our water sources, which are the heart of our community.
+In order to maintain a safe and dependable water supply, we sometimes need to make improvements that will benefit all of our residents.
+The costs of these improvements may be reflected in the rate structure.
+Rate adjustments may be necessary in order to address these improvements.
+We ask that all our residents help us protect our water sources, which are the heart of our community.
 Please call our office if you have questions.